 Oh, where to begin?!
 It’s the time of year when I move the tall metal shelves in front of the French doors in the den and get ready to start the seeds.
-My daughter rolls her eyes as apparently, it is not the type of decor that will impress her friends.
 The wheelbarrow is set up outside the back door so I can mix the compost and dirt.
 I get a little hyper about watering the seeds as many rounds have been lost by not keeping the soil damp enough.
-The cats compete with the shelf for the “sweet spot” of sunshine.
 Starting seeds represents the beginning of our growing season, and for me, also symbolizes the joy of new life.

 So–what have I learned about starting seeds certainly wouldn’t fill a book, but as I look through my journals, there are few lessons I’d like to share.

 I will say that in my effort to upcycle, I have tried a variety of containers for raising seeds.
 In this quest, I will sadly tell you that egg cartons just didn’t work for me.
 I can’t tell you how excited I was last year as I found the dozen x dozen egg crates at a local restaurant’s recycling/upcycling pile.
 PERFECT!
 I grabbed as many as I could and came home feeling a little smug with my great find.
 Well, in spite of covering them to create a greenhouse effect, what I found was that the carton would soak up too much of the water and the dirt on top would stay too dry.
 Even trying to spray them with a fine mist didn’t seem to work as well either.
 Then the egg crates started falling apart.
 Ugh.
 Not pretty.